brandon-julio-t/Multi-Tenant-Clinic-Appointment-Scheduling-System/README.md

-# Noscai Medical Appointment System
+# Multi Tenant Clinic Appointment System

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` for a medical appointment management system.